Mimosa, Juno, and Miss Maggie

 We adore our entertaining cats!

-I love this story, and such very pretty kitties!
-I'm so glad you managed to rescue the two little ones - it's not an easy task at all to feed and raise orphan kittens like these, so you did well to keep them both alive.
+Welcome Judith!
+I love this story, and such very pretty kitties.
+I'm glad you managed to rescue the two little ones - it's not an easy task to feed and raise orphan kittens like these, so you did well to keep them both alive.

 But very rewarding to watch kittens you've rescued like this get bigger and turn into full-grown cats.